goblimey/ntripcaster/README.md

 offer a VPS called a droplet that you can rent for $5 per month.
 In the UK,
-[Mythic Beasts](https://www.mythic-beasts.com/servers/virtual) offer a configurable VPS, so you can choose how much processor power it has.
+[Mythic Beasts](https://www.mythic-beasts.com/servers/virtual) offer a configurable VPS, so you can choose how much processor power it has and how much it costs.
 The more powerful your VPS,
 the more you pay,
 but you don't need much computer power to run an NTRIP caster.